Policy on Use of Colgate Vehicles

 Policy on Parking

 On campus, overnight parking is prohibited in all parking lots and roadways from 3:00 a.m. to 7:00 a.m., with the exception of the General Use Parking Lot (behind Community Memorial Hospital), College Street apartment complexes, and Broad Street houses.
 This restriction applies to all faculty, staff, and students.
 Violators may be towed, particularly during snow removal months.
 Please note that the number of registered vehicles exceeds the number of available parking spaces and, therefore, a campus vehicle registration does not guarantee a parking space.
 Students are responsible for ensuring that their visitors and guests obtain temporary parking permits and park legally.
+Students with fines in excess of $750 or more than 5 parking tickets in a semester will be subject to disciplinary charges, which may result in the loss of parking privileges.

 Policy on Identification Cards (’Gate Cards)

 The Campus Safety Department issues and maintains official Colgate student identification cards (referred to as ’Gate Cards).
-The card includes the student’s photo (in color), identification number, and date of birth. ’Gate Cards are the sole instrument for personal identification and serve as a student’s key, payment method, and more. ’Gate cards are used for building access, dining services meal plans, Colgate Bookstore purchases, library services, vending/laundry machines, admission to Colgate events, etc. The card is issued free of charge, but a fee is assessed to replace lost, mutilated, or stolen cards.
+The card includes the student’s photo (in color), identification number, and date of birth. ’Gate Cards are the sole instrument for personal identification and serve as a student’s key, payment method, and more. ’Gate cards are used for building access, dining services’ meal plans, Colgate Bookstore purchases, library services, vending/laundry machines, admission to Colgate events, etc. The card is issued free of charge, but a fee is assessed to replace lost, mutilated, or stolen cards.
 Students may be required by University officials to produce their ’Gate Cards to verify personal identification, and should carry them at all times.
 Students are reminded that forgery or alteration of a ’Gate Card, and presenting another student’s identification card to falsely identify oneself or to obtain services, building access, and/or products is considered a violation of the Code of Student Conduct and may result in disciplinary action.

 Policy on Smoking

 All indoor areas of the University are designated as no-smoking areas by New York State law, where no person shall smoke, vape, or carry a lighted cigar, cigarette, pipe, or any other form of smoking object that is used to smoke tobacco.
-Further, the University expands the definition of smoking to also include any and all other legal substances such as cloves or any illegal substances including, but not limited to, marijuana.
+Further, the University expands the definition of smoking to also include any and all other legal substances such as cloves or any illegal substances including, but not limited to, cannabis.
 Smoking and vaping is also prohibited in Colgate-owned vehicles.
 Although all persons are strongly encouraged not to smoke at all on campus, exceptions to the above policy, where smoking technically is permitted, include areas outside of buildings.
 Individuals who choose to smoke outside should consider moving a reasonable distance from any building entrances.
 This policy seeks the mutual cooperation, consideration, and thoughtfulness of smokers and nonsmokers.
 All faculty, staff, and students share in the responsibility for adhering to and enforcing this policy and have the responsibility for bringing it to the attention of visitors.
 Supervisors are expected to implement this policy in their areas.
 A complaint or concern regarding this policy should be promptly referred to the immediate supervisor or appropriate dean or vice president for resolution.
 Violations of this policy will be dealt with in a manner similar to violations of other University policies, with an attempt to resolve the problem as simply as possible, but allowing for disciplinary action if necessary.

 Policy on Lost and Found Items